OWASP/API-Security/2019/en/src/0xa3-excessive-data-exposure.md

 ## How to Detect

-Excessive data exposure is better detected by **manual** means.
+Excessive data exposure is best detected by **manual** means, by simply scanning the responses from the API and looking for any sensitive information or variables that can be enumerated.
 Mock data can be used to automate some testing.

 ## References